-In addition to notes, I will occasionally add links to web pages that provide useful info on 'mtPaint' --- especially info that fills in 'holes' in the built-in mtPaint documentation (the 'handbook').
+In addition to notes, I may occasionally add links to web pages that provide useful info on 'mtPaint' --- especially info that fills in 'holes' in the built-in 'mtPaint' documentation (the 'handbook').

-And, if I can ever find any, I will provide links to tutorials on 'mtPaint' --- preferably links that look like they won't go dead in the next year or two.
+And, if I can ever find any, I may provide links to tutorials on 'mtPaint' --- preferably links that look like they won't go dead in the next year or two.